UnfairLTD/Xploits/README.md

 Oops it looks like the script isn't updated yet come back another time!

-its a pre-view so the script wont work, only few

 ## Compatibility
 Unfair supports the following executors: